Migrants' food consumption: Adapting to new culture

-The role of immigrants´ mothers
+The role of immigrant mothers

 In this process of adaption to the new culture, women have a special role because usually they are responsible for the cooking.
-Not only they are responsible for the purchase and preparation of food, as they must ensure that food proscriptions are followed and that suitable foods are available for their families.
+Not only are they responsible for the purchase and preparation of food, as they must ensure that food proscriptions are followed and that suitable foods are available for their families.
 Dietary proscriptions are delineated by various religious traditions, including Islam and Hinduism.

-Even if women try to satisfy the desire of children by introducing new foods´ elements in the table, also throw traditional food they teach their children about the meaning of being from another culture and/or religion, such as Arabic, Chinese, Buddhist or Muslim.
+Even if women try to satisfy the desire of children by introducing new foods´ elements in the table, also through traditional food they teach their children about the meaning of being from another culture and/or religion, such as Arabic, Chinese, Buddhist or Muslim.

-To avoid children's rejection, fear that most women have once they associate this food rejection to a rejection of the traditional culture, mothers use some strategies to assist their children.
+To avoid their children's rejection, mothers use some strategies to assist their children.
 For example, by packing school lunches, as opposed to allowing children to purchase lunch in the cafeteria.
 Or providing their children with substantial breakfasts in order to decrease the chance that their children will become hungry and snack on proscribed foods.